River Hamble Notice to Mariners No 1 of 2020

 a.
 Owners of vessels in the River Hamble Harbour should ensure that any tender used to transport personnel or equipment is of a suitable size, stability and construction to provide safe passage in all conditions likely to be encountered in the Harbour.

-In assessing the suitability of any tender for use in the harbour, the following factors should be considered:
+b.
+In assessing the suitability of any tender for use in the harbour, the following factors are among those which should be considered:

 13. Access Channels

 a.
-There are a number of channels on the River Hamble which run parallel to the main channel and give access to pontoons, moorings, jetties and slipways.
+There are a number of channels on the River Hamble which run parallel to the Main and Secondary Channels and give access to pontoons, moorings, jetties and slipways.
 These access channels are frequently used by operators of small craft (sailing dinghies, tenders etc) who wish to remain clear of the main channel.
-However, the access channels are also used by larger vessels to gain access to moorings etc. This can lead to potentially dangerous situations, particularly where head-on encounters occur between vessels in narrow channels.
+However, the access channels are also used by larger vessels to gain access to moorings and facilities.
+This can lead to potentially dangerous situations, particularly where head-on encounters occur between vessels in narrow channels.
 Operators of all vessels which use these access channels should be aware of these dangers and navigate with due caution.

 a.
-The Harbour Authority does not wish to over-regulate the use of the Harbour and wants everybody to be able to enjoy the full range of activities available.
+The Harbour Authority does not wish to over-regulate the use of the Harbour and wishes all users to be able to enjoy the full range of activities available.
 No one type of vessel or activity has priority or primacy.

 b.
 The Harbour Authority has a responsibility to manage the risks associated with marine operations to ensure that they remain as low as reasonably practicable.
 It is appreciated that going afloat can never be free of risk and that everybody who uses the River, especially those in control of vessels, has an important role to play to ensure the River remains safe.